jotavare/42-resources/README.md

 #### CYBERSECURITY & HACKING
 - [TryHackMe](https://tryhackme.com) - Learn cyber security, using hands-on exercises and labs.
 - [Hack The Box](https://www.hackthebox.com) - Cybersecurity training platform to level up your hacking skills.
-- [Hack This Site](https://www.hackthissite.org) - Safe and legal training ground for hackers to test and expand their ethical hacking skills with challenges, CTFs, and more.
+- [Hack This Site](https://www.hackthissite.org) - Safe and legal training ground for hackers to test and expand their ethical hacking skills with challe- [Structure and Interpretation of Computer Programs](nges, CTFs, and more.

 #### ONLINE COURSES
 - [CS50's Introduction to Computer Science](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x) `Free`